Brevet Brigadier General John C. Smith—Archival Acquisition

 For most of these men, some sort of Civil War-related artifacts are held: swords, rifles, gloves, and riding equipment, for example.
 Most of the generals are also represented by documents in the archives.
 These papers are exceptionally important to the mission of the Society and to the longitudinal memory of the community.
 They help us recreate moments in past people’s lives.
 They are used by us in building exhibits and meaningful museum displays, but also by academic and genealogical researchers.
 Historic document archives are priceless and we are very fortunate to have access to them right here in Jo Daviess County.

 Until now, John C. Smith has been the most under-represented Galena General in the Historical Society’s archives.
-Now, thanks to an anonymous sponsor, we have been able to purchase a collection of John C. Smith documents at auction.
-On Friday, June 13, the Historical Society’s collection committee placed a bid via telephone at Cowen’s Auctions in Cincinnati, Ohio.
-Live bidders were driving up the price and our first bid was at our budgeted limit.
-Fortunately, all other bidders dropped out at that point, and we were awarded the lot.
+Thanks to an anonymous sponsor, we have been able to purchase a collection of John C. Smith documents at auction.
 Included in this collection are a series of letters from the battlefield at Chickamauga and a post-war cabinet card of him and Charlotte.
 Detailed in his writings are colorful accounts of the battle and the actions of Galena/NW Illinois’ young men; he describes both the horrors and successes that they were encountering.
-This invaluable collection will help us attain a clearer understanding of the sights, emotions, and challenges people faced.
+This invaluable collection helps us attain a clearer understanding of the sights, emotions, and challenges people faced.
 The final sale price for the collection, before commission, insurance, shipping, and handling: $8,000.
 Many thanks are due to our sponsor.